swh.datasets.luigi.aggregate_datasets module#

 dataset_name#

-Parameter whose value is a str, and a base class for other parameter types.
+Parameter whose value is a str.

 s3_athena_output_location#